 That’s why the Passover story is told (and even reenacted) every year at the Passover seder.
 We eat bitter herbs in order to “taste” the bitterness the Israelites endured, and charoset to remind us of the mortar Israelites used to make bricks as slaves.
 We “recline” in our chairs to recognize that today we are free to enjoy a meal, unlike when the Jewish people were slaves in Egypt.

 In the days leading up to Passover, Jews take the time to clear their pantries and homes of chametz (leavened food products) — in what you could call uniquely Jewish spring cleaning.
-We stop eating chametz and even refrain from having it in our homes to remember that our ancestors were in such a rush to leave Egypt that they did not have time for their bread to rise.
+We stop eating chametz and even remove it from our homes to remember that our ancestors were in such a rush to leave Egypt that they did not have time for their bread to rise.

 As we recall our ancestors’ flight from Egypt and clean for Passover, we also have an opportunity to leave behind a different type of chametz: the internal kind.